dikyardiyanto17/mediasoup-nodejs/README.md

 ### 0.1.0
 - Adding unmute and mute all participants
 - Lock mic when host mute all participants
-- Host title will chane to the erliest participant that joined the room
+- Host title will change to the earliest participant that joined the room
 - If Host is hanging up/leave room, participant who is join after host will be the new host
 - Router is closed when there is no one in the room
 ### 0.1.1